What is impacted earwax?

 - Narrowed ear canal (from birth, chronic inflammation, or injury)

-- Overproduction of earwax due to injury
+- Making too much earwax due to injury

 Objects placed in your ear can also lead to impacted earwax, especially if done repeatedly.
 This is more likely in children and young people who have no other problems with their ear canals.
 For example, if you use cotton swabs to remove earwax, you may push the wax deeper into your canal.
 Over time, this may cause complete blockage.
-Hearing aids, swimming plugs, and swim molds can show a similar effect with repeated use.
+Hearing aids, swimming plugs, and swim molds can have a similar effect with repeated use.

 Who is at risk for impacted earwax?